NathanKr/Node.js/CourseAndrewMead/NodeJsFundumentals/README.md

 <h2>Points of interests</h2>
 <ul>
 <li>This app is doing CRUD which is very common used</li>
+<li>notes.js is designed as general purpose - no console log inside it</li>
 <li>Usage is provided by invoking : node app.js</li>
 </ul>